Unexpected change can be a learning experience—in good ways and bad.

 The State of Strategic Finance also explores:

-- The biggest takeaways of 2020
+• The biggest takeaways of 2020

-- The biggest changes made to people, processes and technology
+• The biggest changes made to people, processes and technology

 The Present

-Even with the learning experience that was 2020 behind them, finance and operations teams still weren’t doing all they could to stay agile for future change in 2021.
-But a number of them did seem to be focused on the right priorities—it’s just that familiar challenges were getting in the way.
+Even with the learning experience that was 2020 behind them, finance and operations teams still weren't doing all they could to stay agile for future change in 2021.
+But a number of them did seem to be focused on the right priorities--it's just that familiar challenges were getting in the way.

 In fact, 97% of the finance teams surveyed said they were adding value as a strategic partner to their business.
 In other words, they were going beyond the traditional transactional or back-office roles and being embraced as a trusted advisor to their business, providing key strategic analysis to help drive the business forward.
 And they were focused on developing many of the skills they needed to do so.
-Almost 60% were investing in reporting skills, 54% in business analysis skills and 51.5% in leadership skills—skills that added to their agility as organizations.
+Almost 60% were investing in reporting skills, 54% in business analysis skills and 51.5% in leadership skills--skills that added to their agility as organisations.

 The State of Strategic Finance also looks at:

-- The biggest drivers of revenue growth in 2021
+• The biggest drivers of revenue growth in 2021

-- The greatest challenges to current business planning processes
+• The greatest challenges to current business planning processes

 The Future

-With all of that in mind, how ready are organizations for whatever the future has to hold?
+With all of that in mind, how ready are organisations for whatever the future has to hold?
 And what are they doing to stay ready?
-Not as much as they’d like to be, our benchmark survey found.
+Not as much as they'd like to be, our benchmark survey found.

-Today’s finance and operations teams were falling behind on both forecasting and long-range planning.
-Organizations weren’t forecasting as often as they would have liked and weren’t giving their long-range plans the attention they needed for the best results.
+Image showing the percentage of survey respondents that don't have a long-range plan or forecastToday's finance and operations teams were falling behind on both forecasting and long-range planning.
+Organisations weren't forecasting as often as they would have liked and weren't giving their long-range plans the attention they needed for the best results.

 According to the report, a lack of time was getting in the way, but it wasn't the only factor that was making more frequent, continuous forecasting a problem.
-“Disconnected data (33%) and insufficient technology (25.5%) were also issues.
-Clearly, the challenges organizations face in their people, processes and technology today affect how they approach tomorrow too,” the report reads.
+"Disconnected data (33%) and insufficient technology (25.5%) were also issues.
+Clearly, the challenges organisations face in their people, processes and technology today affect how they approach tomorrow too," the report reads.

 To complete our view ahead, the report also looks at: